Nuvolect/DeepDive-Android/README.md

 <a href="https://nuvolect.com/deepdive/install.htm">Installation Instructions</a>

 ## Notes On Security
 Configure a user login from app Settings.
 All communications are encrypted with a self signed security certificate.
-All communications are AES encrypted via TLS 1.2 HTTPS however your browser is unable to associate the certificate with a domain name or static IP address.
-You will see a security warning or error message.
+All communications are AES encrypted via TLS 1.2 HTTPS however your browser is unable to associate the certificate with a domain name or static IP address,  consequently you will see a security warning or error message.

 ## Lucene — Ultra-fast search
 A decompiled app can have hundreds of thousands of files and millions of lines of code.